The Complete Guide to Kopi Luwak Coffee in 2024

 The Indonesian islands that produce kopi luwak are Bali, East Timor, Java, Sulawesi, and Sumatra.
 The island of Sumatra is the world’s largest producer of kopi luwak.

 In the Philippines, the coffee goes by different names depending on the region.
-It’s known as kape motit in Cordillera, kapé alamíd in Tagalog-speaking areas, kapé melô or kapé musang in Mindanao, and kahawa kubing in the Sulu Archipelago.
+People know it as kape motit in Cordillera, kapé alamíd in Tagalog-speaking areas, kapé melô or kapé musang in Mindanao, and kahawa kubing in the Sulu Archipelago.

 In Vietnam, kopi luwak is known as cà phê chồn, which translates into English as weasel coffee.
 Vietnam produces the least quantity of kopi luwak of these three countries.